jjvanzon/JJs-Reference-Architecture/layers.md

 The infrastructure can be seen as part at the outer end of the [data layer](#data-layer) and part at the outer end of the [presentation layer](#presentation-layer), because the outer end of the [data layer](#data-layer) is actually performing the reading and writing from specific data source.

 However it is the [presentation layer](#presentation-layer) in which the final decision is made what the infrastructural context will be.
-The rest of the code tends to operates independent of the infrastructure in this architecture and only the top-level project eventually determines what the context will be.
+The rest of the code tends to operates independent of the infrastructure in this architecture and only the top-level project would eventually determine what the context will be.

 ### Loosely Coupled